Reading Comprehension and Vocabulary are Connected

 - Introduce new words slowly with a consistent review.

-Scholar Within’s Summer Reading Program provides a variety of activities throughout the week that improve vocabulary and comprehension skills.
+Scholar Within’s Homeschool Reading and Spelling Program provides a variety of activities throughout the week that improve vocabulary and comprehension skills.
 Our reading passages call out specific vocabulary words to help build your child’s vocabulary with words in context.

 Another activity is to play a weekly card game.
 The card games rotate each week from word structure games that build vocabulary to specific vocabulary games that build word associations.